-There are so many unique things to do on the North Island of New Zealand.
-Of course, as is always the case with vacations, it’s impossible to fit everything.
-When putting together your North Island New Zealand itinerary, we know it’s important to leave plenty of time to see all the quirky and fun things the island has to do, while not wasting single moment.
+There are so many unique and fun things to do on the North Island of New Zealand.
+When planning your North Island New Zealand itinerary, it’s important to prioritize and hit the ground running.

 Be prepared though, there’s a lot of driving involved in getting around the island (some of it on rather narrow and bumpy roads), but the endless rolling green pastures, sheep farms and unusual attractions along the way are all part of this truly incredible experience.